AnanyaTripathy/Ignivent/README.md

 # Ignivent
-A website for college annual fest
+A website for our college annual fest